-Here is a fun and simple gross motor activity to work on visual tracking, ball skills and proprioception motor skills.
+Here is a fun, simple gross motor activity to work on visual tracking, ball skills, and proprioception motor skills.

 Proprioception motor skills help us judge how far away or how close things are, as well as how much force is needed to move an object.
-“The term proprioception is used to describe the sensory information that contributes to the sense of position of self and movement.
+“The term proprioception is used to describe the sensory information that contributes to the sense of the position of self and movement.
 Sir Charles Bell named the “sixth sense” as the sense of the positions and actions of the limbs (McCloskey 1978).
 Sherrington (1906) first used the term proprioception to define the sense of body position.
 Body position is perceived both at the conscious and unconscious levels.
-The information of conscious proprioception is utilized to facilitate complex motor activity, while unconscious proprioception is important to coordinate basic posturing during sitting, standing and simple gait activities.
+The information of conscious proprioception is utilized to facilitate complex motor activity, while unconscious proprioception is important to coordinate basic posturing during sitting, standing, and simple gait activities.
 Defects in the conscious proprioception system manifest as stumbling, although gait and posture may be normal.
 Defects anywhere along the unconscious proprioceptive pathways may be manifest as postural deficits or ataxia.”
 (International Encyclopedia of Rehabilitation)

-- Upper Body Strength * Rope or some place to hang the ball
+- Rope and some place to hang the ball

-Put the balls in pantyhose, a net or tie in a length of spandex material.
+Put a ball in pantyhose, a net or tie in a length of spandex material.
 Hang the ball from the rope and hit with the bat, paddles, etc..
 We tied one up in our house to entice more interaction with hitting the ball.
 You can change up the size and weight of the ball along with different bats and paddles.